Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/TokenCache.md

 # Token caching in the Azure Identity client library

-*Token caching* is a feature provided by versions 1.8.0 and later of the Azure Identity library.
+*Token caching* is a feature provided by the Azure Identity library.
 The feature allows apps to:

 - Improve their resilience and performance.
 - Reduce the number of requests made to Microsoft Entra ID to obtain access tokens.